gioxx/YOURLS-LogoSuite/README.md

 # YOURLS Logo Suite

+**The plugin is currently a work in progress, so I do not recommend its installation yet.**

 **YOURLS Logo Suite** is a plugin for [YOURLS](https://yourls.org/), allowing you to easily customize the admin logo and the page title.
 With this suite, you can upload your custom logo, set a custom page title, and configure various accessibility details like `alt` and `title` attributes for the logo.

 ## Features